 “I just got a crazy email from someone at Rudy’s Bar.”

-Oh boy…our plane had just touched ground at JFK, I had not even unhooked my seatbelt and already I could feel the inevitable wrap its fingers around my ribcage…this sounded suspiciously like Nanny Rigsby.
+Oh boy, our plane just touched the ground at JFK-I hadn’t even unhooked my seatbelt and already I could feel the inevitable wrap its fingers around my rib cage.
+This sounded suspiciously like Nanny.

 “What does it say?”
 I asked.

-“It says, ‘Your friend Nanny Rigsby is here with me at Rudy’s Bar and wants you to call him at Jane’s house.”
+“It says, ‘Your friend Nanny is here with me at Rudy’s Bar and wants you to call him at Jane’s house.'”

-A burst of air and sound escaped from both my nostrils and my mouth at the same time.
-The combination made a bizarre, guffaw type sound.
-G looked at me with concern.
+A burst of sound escaped both my nostrils and mouth at the same time.
+The combination made a bizarre guffaw.
+Our son looked at me with concern.

-“It’s ok sweetie, Mama’s ok,” I said as I regained my normal breathing pattern, “it’s just that we are here to visit NYC for exactly one week and apparently your Nanny Rigsby caught wind of our schedule.
+“It’s ok sweetie, Mama’s ok,” I regained my normal breathing pattern, “it’s just we’re in NYC for only one week and apparently Nanny caught wind of our schedule.
 I wonder how that happened?”
+I gave my husband the old one eye.

-I gave Michael the ole one eye.
 I knew how it happened.
-I’m sure Michael and Nanny had a 6 minute champagne laden conversation on New Year’s Eve when Michael, off the cuff, told Nanny the potential dates of our NYC visit.
-I’m sure they never spoke again after that and even though Nanny refuses to use any sort of modern technology, he somehow jotted down those dates, somehow got them to his secretary and somehow secured passage across the pond from England to New York.
+I’m sure he and Nanny had a six-minute champagne fueled conversation on New Year’s Eve when off the cuff, he told Nanny the potential dates of our NYC visit.
+I’m sure they never spoke again after that and even though Nanny refuses to use modern technology, he somehow jotted down those dates, somehow got them to his secretary and somehow secured passage across the pond from England to New York.
 He didn’t tell us he was coming, he didn’t even know for sure we would be there, and he certainly didn’t know if we had a place to stay.
 This is how Nanny rolls.

-6 years ago I would have been beside myself if Michael had let this happen, but now…well…now I have a soft spot for our dear Nanny, even though I KNEW he would have no place to stay and would ask to sleep on the floor of whatever accommodations we had procured.
-I’ve shared bizarrely close quarters with Nanny over the years, San Francisco, Tahoe, Paris, New York.
-It sounds so fancy doesn’t it?
-Trust me, it’s not.
-A typical example looks a little like this…
+Six years ago I would have been beside myself if my husband had let this happen, but now?
+Well, now I have a soft spot for our dear Nanny, even though I KNEW he would have no place to stay and ask to sleep on the floor of whatever accommodations we had procured.
+I’ve shared bizarrely close quarters with Nanny over the years: England, San Francisco, Tahoe, Paris, New York.
+It sounds so fancy, doesn’t it?
+Trust me-it’s not.
+A typical example looks like this-

-Imagine a romantic, postage stamp sized apartment in Paris, rive droit, with a slender sleeper sofa which offers a yoga mat’s amount of space to rest your head.
+Imagine a romantic, postage stamp sized apartment in Paris-rive droit-with a slender sleeper sofa to offer a yoga mat’s amount of space to rest your head.
 Imagine a bathroom designed in an era when no one was allowed, by law, to be taller than Napoleon.
-Then imagine all 6 foot 2 of a white haired, English Nanny squeeze himself right in there for a week along with myself, Michael and an 18 month old G.
+Then imagine all six foot four of a white haired, English Nanny squeeze himself in there for a week along with myself, my husband and our eighteen-month old.

 “Who’s Jane?”
 I asked.